-Honestly, the country-by-country leaderboard moves around but the policy story doesn't.
-My take: if you want to predict the next decade of solar deployment, watch grid build-out and FiT design, not panel manufacturing.
+Honestly, the leaderboard moves around but the policy story doesn't.
+My take: if you want to predict the next decade of solar, watch grid build-out and feed-in-tariff design, not panel manufacturing.
+Residential growth concentrates in markets with both net-metering parity and rising electricity rates, which is why Texas finally passed Florida in 2024.

 Which Countries Have the Most Solar Energy Installed?